PikaFr/insatllation-paquets-debian/README.md

 The script performs the following tasks:

 - Updates package repositories.
-- Installs a set of essential packages for system administration and basic utilities. (sudo, htop, screen, netstat, openssh-server, unzip, curl, net-tools)
+- Installs a set of essential packages for system administration and basic utilities. (sudo, htop, screen, openssh-server, unzip, curl, net-tools)

 Feel free to customize the script by adding or removing packages based on your specific needs.